 Part of our mission at Metropolitan Ballet Theatre is to give the gift of dance back to the community.
-For the past 28 years we have visited schools, senior centers, community events and hospitals providing free performances, lecture demonstrations and dance classes.
+Since 1989, we have visited schools, senior centers, community events and hospitals providing free performances, lecture demonstrations and dance classes as part of MBT’s Community Outreach efforts.
 We hope to raise the “barre” and reach and revisit many organizations within our community this year.
 Don’t let this opportunity pass you by – let us bring the arts to you!

 MBT’s community outreach includes five primary program areas:

 - Title 1 After-School Program: This program was initiated in 2013 to provide free after-school dance classes to students in local Title 1 Elementary schools.
 Our goal in this program is to make sure students who might not otherwise have the opportunity to experience the joy of dance and movement have that opportunity.